rafaelrinaldi/unicorn/README.md

 > # Deprecation notice :rotating_light:
 > This project is no longer being maintened by me.
 If you want to take ownership over it, just [ping me](https://github.com/rafaelrinaldi/contact).
+>
+> I suggest you to use [`chalk`](https://github.com/sindresorhus/chalk) instead.
+It has a stable API and it is today what I wanted `unicorn` to be when I first wrote it.

 #unicorn
 Add some color to your command line.